dolr-ai/content-moderation/src_deploy/README.md

 - `GCS_EMBEDDINGS_PATH`: Path to embeddings in GCS bucket
 - `GCS_PROMPT_PATH`: Path to prompts YAML file in GCS bucket

+LLM and Embedding API settings:
+- `LLM_URL`: URL of the LLM API
+- `EMBEDDING_URL`: URL of the embedding API
+- `API_KEY`: API key for authentication

+Application settings:
+- `MAX_INPUT_LENGTH`: Maximum input length for moderation
+- `MAX_NEW_TOKENS`: Maximum new tokens for LLM inference

 ### Example .env file

 Create a file named `.env` in the `src_deploy` directory: